 With six approved drugs, namely POLIVY™ (2019), LUMOXITI™ (2018), BESPONSA® (2017), MYLOTARG™ (2017, reapproval), KADCYLA® (2013) and ADCETRIS® (2011), and more than 300 candidates in the pipeline (clinical / preclinical stages), antibody drug conjugates (ADCs) have emerged as a promising class of therapeutics for the treatment of various disease indications.
 Over time, medical researchers have been able to further develop their understanding of the intricacies of ADC design and have also improved the development process of these complex pharmacological interventions.
 ADCs are engineered therapeutics comprised of monoclonal antibodies attached to potent cytotoxic payloads through chemical linkers.
 Given the fact that ADCs are highly potent cytotoxic molecules, the manufacturing of ADCs requires elaborate technical capabilities and highly potent chemical substances.
 Specifically, the multi-step process of production of cytotoxic payloads, which are used in ADCs, requires a contained environment, dedicated manufacturing facilities, specialized analytical and purification techniques, and storage facilities.
 However, several ADC developers do not have the in-house capabilities to manufacture cytotoxic payload on a commercial scale and tend to rely on contract manufacturers.
 As per the estimates, 70-80% of ADC manufacturing operations are outsourced.

-Presently, around 40 companies across the globe claim to have the required expertise and capabilities to provide payloads and warheads for ADCs.
+Presently, around 40 companies across the globe claim to have the required expertise and capabilities to provide ADC payload and warheads for ADCs.

-The current market landscape is a mix of both CDMOs and developers; most of them provide microtubule inhibitors and DNA damaging agents as payloads for ADCs.
+The current market landscape is a mix of both CDMOs and developers; most of them provide microtubule inhibitors and DNA damaging agents as ADC payload.

 Rise in Intellectual Property Portfolio

-Over time, the intellectual property related to ADC payloads / warheads has grown at a significant rate, primarily for ADCs containing auristatin, calicheamicin and maytansinoids as payloads.
+Over time, the intellectual property related to ADC payload / warheads has grown at a significant rate, primarily for ADCs containing auristatin, calicheamicin and maytansinoids as payloads.

 Increased Partnership Activity

-In the past few years, a steady increase in partnership activity has also been observed; a relatively higher proportion of deals were inked for licensing of payloads / warheads to develop ADCs.
+In the past few years, a steady increase in partnership activity has also been observed; a relatively higher proportion of deals were inked for licensing and development of ADCs.

 Significant Rise in Demand

-With the success of marketed products and anticipated approval of new ADCs, the demand for ADC payloads / warheads is expected to steadily increase.
+With the success of marketed products and anticipated approval of new antibody drug conjugates, the demand for ADC payload / warheads is expected to steadily increase.

-Likely Growth of the ADC Cytotoxic Payloads / Warheads Market
+Likely Growth of the ADC Payload / Warheads Market

 During our research, we estimated the market under conservative, base, and optimistic scenarios.
-As per the base case forecast scenario, the market for ADC cytotoxic payloads / warheads is anticipated to grow at a CAGR of over 10% during the next decade; the opportunity is likely to be well-distributed across different regions worldwide
+As per the base case forecast scenario, the market for ADC payload / warheads is anticipated to grow at a CAGR of over 10% during the next decade; the opportunity is likely to be well-distributed across different regions worldwide.